Semantic Models for the First-stage Retrieval: A Comprehensive Review: Neural methods for semantic retrieval

 \subsubsection{Sparse Representation Learning}

-In contrast to weighting terms within the classical bag-of-words representations, the sparse representation learning methods focus on building sparse vectors for queries and documents, where the representations are expected to capture the semantic meanings of each query and document.
-In this way, queries and documents are represented by a small number of ``latent words'', where each ``latent word'' corresponds to a dimension during constructing the inverted index table.
-As a result, the sparse representations can be stored and searched with an inverted index efficiently.
+In contrast to weighting terms in the symbolic space, sparse representation learning methods focus on building sparse vectors for queries and documents, where representations are expected to capture semantic meanings of each input text.
+In this way, queries and documents are represented in the latent space.
+But different from topic models in Section \ref{Topic Models}, each dimension of the latent space learned by neural models has no clear concepts.
+Then, the learned sparse representations can be stored and searched with an inverted index efficiently, where each unit in the inverted index table corresponds to a ``latent word'' instead of a term.

 Learning sparse embeddings can be traced back to semantic hashing~\cite{salakhutdinov2009semantic}, which employs deep auto-encoders for semantic modeling.
-It takes a multi-layer auto-encoder to learn the distributed representations for documents.
+It takes a multi-layer auto-encoder to learn distributed representations for documents.
 This model captures the document-term information, but it does not model the relevance relationship between queries and documents.
-Thus, it still cannot outperform the classical term-based retrieval models, such as BM25 and QL. \citeauthor{zamani2018neural}~\cite{zamani2018neural} proposed a standalone neural ranking model to learn latent sparse representation for each query and document.
+Thus, it still cannot outperform classical term-based retrieval models, such as BM25 and QL. \citeauthor{zamani2018neural}~\cite{zamani2018neural} proposed a standalone neural ranking model to learn latent sparse representation for each query and document.
 Specifically, it firstly maps each n-gram in queries and documents to a low-dimensional dense vector to compress the information and learn the low dimensional manifold of the data.
-Then, it learns a function to transform the n-gram representations to high-dimensional sparse vectors.
+Then, it learns a function to transform n-gram representations to high-dimensional sparse vectors.
 Finally, the dot product is used as the matching function to calculate the similarity between each query and document.
-This architecture learns latent sparse representations to better capture the semantic relationships between query-document pairs, showing better performance over the traditional term-based retrieval and several neural ranking models.
-But it uses n-gram as an encoding unit, which can only capture local dependencies and can not adjust dynamically to the global context.
+This architecture learns latent sparse representations to better capture semantic relationships between query-document pairs, showing better performance over traditional term-based retrieval and several neural ranking models.
+But it uses n-gram as an encoding unit, which can only capture local dependencies and cannot adjust dynamically to the global context.
+Recently, \citet{jang2021uhd} presented UHD-BERT, a novel sparse retrieval method empowered by extremely high dimensionality and controllable sparsity.
+They showed that the model outperforms previous sparse retrieval models significantly and delivers competitive performance compared to dense retrieval models.